Key Takeaway

 Other common symptoms include:

-- Nausea and vomiting that does not resolve
+- Nausea and vomiting that doesn't resolve

 - Fever and rapid heartbeat